Skip to main content

 Manual brand monitoring Free, time-intensive Slow Hours/week Daily manual work

-Thirdwatch Trustpilot Scraper ~$5/week (2.5K records) HTTP + NEXT_DATA 5 minutes Thirdwatch tracks Trustpilot
+Thirdwatch Trustpilot Scraper Pay per result Lightweight HTTP path 5 minutes Thirdwatch tracks Trustpilot

 The Trustpilot Scraper actor page gives you raw multi-brand data at the lowest unit cost.